Skip to main content

 Writing good sample questions

-Include at least 3 sample questions per topic.
+Include at least 3 sample questions per topic (maximum 20).
 This baseline helps the AI generalize intent across typical phrasings.
 For broad topics, add more to ensure better coverage.

 • Think about how real users might describe the same issue – confused, specific, vague, or using non-standard terminology